steemian/publicGood/TEASER.md

 ## The AI Contest - Coming soon!

 Here's a new project for Steem!
-Some fun for programmers and sociologists alike: AI contests.
+Some fun for programmers and sociologists alike: **AI contests**.
+It's not *only* a game, though: there's money for the winners and knowledge for all.

 ![AiContest](https://s19.postimg.org/c40evtcxf/code_Blur.png)